 Yes, none of the names mentioned so far played a role in the crucial first goal, ironically given away by one of the two best German players at this tournament, Mats Hummels.
 But it's not like this goal happened in the first few minutes.

 All of this can happen.
-It is – like I said in my last column, quoting Reiner Calmund – a potential pitfall of tournament football that just one single off-day in the knockout rounds will send you packing.
-The interesting thing, of course, it that it hasn't happened for the first time.
-Because another aspect of the déjà-vu phenomenon is that losing crucial matches has become almost second nature to German fans over the last years.
+It is a potential pitfall of tournament football that just one single off-day in the knockout rounds will send you packing.
+The interesting thing, of course, is that it hasn't happened for the first time.
+Because another aspect of the déjà-vu phenomenon is that losing crucial matches has become almost second nature to German fans over the past few years.

-This, if you may recall, was the subject of both my tournament preview, Germany's Golden Generation, and the end-of-league-season column, End of term report, two weeks earlier.
-Thursday's defeat was the ninth time a German club or national team lost a semi-final in the last ten years, and in the seven instances German teams surpassed this hurdle, they proceeded to lose the final.
+Thursday's defeat was the ninth time a German club or national team lost a semifinal in the past 10 years, and in the seven instances German teams surpassed this hurdle, they proceeded to lose the final.

-As goes without saying, you can't really compare Borussia Dortmund, Bayer Leverkusen and Rudi Voller's Germany, who started this uncanny close-but-no-cigar cycle in 2002, with Bayern Munich and Joachim Low's Germany, who have just continued it.
+As goes without saying, you can't really compare Borussia Dortmund, Bayer Leverkusen and Rudi Voller's Germany, which started this uncanny close-but-no-cigar cycle in 2002.
+Bayern Munich and Low's Germany have continued it.
 The storylines, the expectations and explanations, were different from case to case.

 Which makes it even more worrying that the outcome is, by and large, always the same.

-Somehow, somewhere we have lost what it takes to win, on both club and national level, and have to come up with a way of recapturing it.
+Somehow, somewhere Germany lost what it takes to win, on both club and national level, and have to come up with a way of recapturing it.
 However, before we can do that, we have to find out what exactly "it" is.
 This is the truly tricky part.© ESPN